Geology

 by Keddie Law

 Much of the landscape of the Burntisland area - certainly the hilly parts - owes its shape to the volcanic activity which originated in the volcanic neck represented by the Binn.
 In terms of age we are looking back at events that occurred some 300 million years or so ago during the Carboniferous Period.
-The other rocks - termed sedimentaries - less hard in nature, and therefore providing much of the lower ground, include sandstones, shales, thin impure limestones and even a thin seam of coal discovered during the Binnend oil shale industry operations.
+The other rocks, less hard in nature, and therefore providing much of the lower ground, are sandstones, shales, thin impure limestones and even a thin seam of coal discovered during the Binnend oil shale industry operations.

-The steep scarp slope of the Binn is made up of basalt and in places this rock formed columnar jointing as it cooled.
-Nothing as grand as Giant’s Causeway, of course.
+The steep scarp slope of the Binn is made up of basalt and in places this rock formed columnar jointing as it cooled, though nothing as grand as the hexagonal columns of Giant’s Causeway in County Antrim.
 Alas, weathering has taken its toll of this rock and it is very crumbly, necessitating the construction of avalanche-type fences to prevent the inevitable downward movement of loose boulders.
 Extensive planting of trees on the eastern face of the Binn has been designed to stabilise the rock face.

-Lower down, the first of many ridges we encounter stretches from the abandoned Greenmount Hotel, along Black Jock’s Hill, continuing along the back of Aberdour Road.
+Below the Binn the first of many ridges we encounter stretches from the abandoned Greenmount Hotel, along Black Jock’s Hill and continues along the back of Aberdour Road.
 A small exposure of this rock could be seen at the top of Cromwell Road adjacent to the East Toll roundabout, but has now been walled over.
 Here the rock is teschenite, a variety of dolerite.
-A typical vegetation cover for dolerite is whin as on Black Jock’s Hill, much of which disappeared with the construction of executive-style homes on the hill in the 1970s.
+Typical vegetation cover for dolerite is whin, as on Black Jock’s Hill, much of which disappeared with the construction of executive-style homes on the hill in the 1970s.

-Further seawards we encounter a second roughly parallel ridge, starting at the Erskine U.F.
+Further seawards we encounter a second, roughly parallel ridge, starting at the Erskine U.F.
 Church, rising over Craigkennochie and continuing over East and West Broomhill.
 Here again it is the south-facing slope which appears to be the steepest.
-Not all igneous outcrops are large, as witness the small hill on the Links, inaptly named the Big Knowe (see photo), much beloved of winter sledgers.
+Not all igneous outcrops are large, as witness the small hill on the Links, inaptly named the Big Knowe, much beloved by winter sledgers.

 It appears that the area of dolerite at the Lammerlaws was once far more extensive than it is today.
 Historians tell us that in the late 19th century the Lammerlaws area was used as source materials for the huge blocks of dolerite which make up the breakwater between the Lammerlaws and the dock entrance.

-Economically, the most valuable rock in the Burntisland area was the shale, which was most abundant on the lower slopes of the eastern part of the Binn Hill.
-These shales began their life as muds deposited in a vast lake thought to extent from Midlothian to the Burntisland area.
+Economically, the most valuable rock in the Burntisland area was the shale, which was most abundant on the lower slopes of the eastern part of the Binn.
+These shales began their life as muds deposited in a vast lake thought to extend from Midlothian to the Burntisland area.
 Most importantly, the shales were heavily impregnated with oil which could be extracted by crushing plants.
-Shale mining operations were established in West Lothian in the mid 19th-century and in 1878 the Binnend (later Burntisland) Oil Company was established, but was destined to last only fifteen years or so.
+Shale mining operations were established in West Lothian in the mid-19th century and in 1878 the Binnend (later Burntisland) Oil Company was established, but was destined to last only fifteen years or so.

 Maps, both old and modern, show a series of quarries in the Burntisland area and these, like railway cuttings and coastal cliffs, are invaluable for revealing the underlying rock of an area.
 Active operations have ceased in these quarries and many have been obscured by buildings or the relentless growth of vegetation.